emalele1688/JsonOnKernel/Documentation/kjson.rst

         size_t array_len = kjson_array_length(obj)

-Be careful.
+**Be careful.
 Each of the macros above must to be used with the correct object type.
-Calling, for example, kjson_array_length on an object that is not an array will lead to an undefined state.
+Calling, for example, kjson_array_length on an object that is not an array or kjson_as_integer on an string object, will lead to an undefined state.**

 The internals
 =============